AugurProject/augur/README.md

 * `git clone https://github.com/AugurProject/augur.git`

-Then, install the packages using Yarn.
+Then, install the packages using Yarn -- installation *must* be done via `yarn` and not `npm` since Augur utilizes the Yarn Workspace funcitonality for monorepo support.

 * `yarn`